 Yemen: Customs, Traditions, and More

-Compared to other Arab countries, Yemen is the least affected by globalization.
-If one seeks to experience genuine Arabic culture, Yemen can’t be beat linguistically, culturally, and religiously.
+When it comes to customs and traditions of the Arabs, Yemen, compared to other Arab countries, is the least affected by globalization.
+Therefore, if one seeks to experience genuine Arabic culture, Yemen can’t be beat linguistically, culturally, and religiously.
 Following is some essential information about Yemen customs and traditions.

 Yemeni Architecture - Old Sana’a City